SexiestCHiba/pretty-instagram/README.md

 # pretty-instagram

-a node.js web page to display the latest posts of your favorite personalities
+a node.js web page to display the latest posts of your favorite personalities.

+If you have a suggestion to improve pretty-instagram, I invite you to open an issue post or/and fork and open a pull request.

 ![Screenshot](screenshot.jpg)